Read here first if your baby fusses a lot when coming onto the breast, or whilst breastfeeding, or after breastfeeds

 It's normal to feel very upset when your baby fusses repeatedly at the breast

-You'll receive a great deal of conflicting advice when your baby dials up a lot
+You'll especially receive a great deal of conflicting advice if your baby dials up a lot

 You might be told that your baby needs to burp or has wind or gut pain due to air-swallowing.
 You might be told that your baby has allergy or intolerance to substances in your milk, or is refluxing acid into the oesophagus.
 You might be told that your baby has oral ties or torticollis or subtle cranial nerve dysfunctions and muscle tone problems.
 You might be told that your baby's chin is too recessed or his palate too high.
 You might be told that baby is picking up on your stress.
 Yet these diagnoses are often not relevant, evidence-based, or helpful.
 You can find out more, starting here.

-Unfortunately, many of the diagnoses and explanations you might be given for your baby's fussing at the breast can even make things worse, or result in unnecessary treatments which can cause side-effects.
-The truth is that on the rare occasions these diagnoses are genuinely relevant, they show up in your baby in ways that are different to fussing at the breast.
+Unfortunately, many of the diagnoses and explanations you might be given for your baby's fussing at the breast can even make things worse, or result in unnecessary treatments which cause side-effects.
+The truth is that on the rare occasions some of these diagnoses are genuinely relevant, they typically show up in your baby in ways that are different to fussing at the breast.

 There are five common reasons why babies fuss a lot at the breast